 A worthy choice for Citizen of a Commonwealth country to study in South Africa.

 The Association of Commonwealth Universities (ACU) is the world’s first and oldest international university network, established in 1913.

-The Commonwealth Scholarship and Fellowship Plan (CSFP) is an international programme under which Commonwealth countries offer scholarships and fellowships to citizens of other member states.
 The CSFP was established by Commonwealth education ministers at their first conference in 1959.
 Since then, Commonwealth Scholarships have become one of the most prestigious and best-known international scholarship schemes.
 Over 35,000 individuals have benefited.

-- Scholarshipcan be taken in South Africa The studentships are tenable at:
+The program can be taken in South Africa The studentships are tenable at: